Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: U.S. Treasury Tokens Dataset Collection

 BUIDL shows the most activity on Ethereum, aligning with its institutional adoption, though it is collected across multiple chains.
 The BENJI token exhibits exceptionally high activity on Stellar, with over 2.5 million transactions involving more than 220,000 addresses in just two weeks, indicating high-frequency issuance or custodial activity.
 USDY shows dense activities on Mantle, accounting for more than 274,000 transactions.
 Overall, this collected multi-chain dataset enables us to quantify RWA adoption patterns and behavioural clusters in later sections.
-To decode smart contract method calls, we utilize Tenderly's decoding engine \footnote{https://tenderly.co/} and the open-source 4byte signature database \footnote{https://www.4byte.directory/} to decode the \textit{input} field of each transaction, enabling function-level analysis.
-The result is a cross-chain, function decoded dataset of RWA token transfers suitable for downstream quantitative analysis.
+To decode smart contract method calls, we utilize Tenderly's decoding engine \cite{tenderly2025} and the open-source 4byte signature database \cite{4byte_ethereum} to decode the \textit{input} field of each transaction, enabling function-level analysis.
+The result is a cross-chain, function-decoded dataset of RWA token transfers suitable for downstream quantitative analysis.